Advocacy in Action

 • Accommodation for students with an individualized education program (IEP) or 504 plan.

 IASB is registered undecided on the bill.
 We know many districts have already taken the time to thoughtfully implement cell phone policies that work in their district, and we were hoping new legislation would not require them to make changes to those policies.
-The bill passed the House by a vote of 88-9.
-The amended bill passed the Senate by a vote of 49-0 and will be sent back to the House for their concurrence.
+The bill passed the Senate by a vote of 49-0 and passed the House by a vote of 92-4.
+It will now be sent to Governor Reynolds for her consideration.

-HF 706—Open Meetings Fines and Mandatory Training: This bill increases fines for violations of open meetings laws to between $500 and $2500.
-If the violation is knowingly committed, the fines increase to between $5000 and $12,500.
+HF 706—Open Meetings Fines and Mandatory Training: This bill increases fines for violations of open meetings laws to between $500 and $2,500.
+If the violation is knowingly committed, the fines increase to between $5,000 and $12,500.

 IASB is registered undecided on the bill.
 The increased fines are very steep for unpaid school board members, but we can agree that training on open meetings and open records laws is important, and we already provide this information to our members.
-The bill passed the House by a vote of 95-0.
+The bill passed the Senate by a vote of 34-13 and passed the House by a vote of 83-10.
+It will now be sent to Governor Reynolds for her consideration.

 Governor's Recommendations